Cube-OS/cubeOS/docs/contributing/contribution-process.rst

   - Browse to your doc updates to verify

 Add or update any unit tests that are affected by your changes.
-For instance, if support for SPI is added for the Kubos Linux HAL, then a new test folder would be added to `hal/kubos-hal/test` with the relavent new test cases.
+For instance, if support for SPI is added for the CubeOS Linux HAL, then a new test folder would be added to `hal/cubeos-hal/test` with the relavent new test cases.

 Commit your changes and push to your remote branch (the branch will be